Shrvan-09/research-paper-summarizer/README.md

 This project is a web-based summarizer designed to generate concise summaries from research papers (PDF files).
 It leverages powerful transformer models like **PEGASUS** or **DistilBERT** to extract and summarize content.

+This project was developed as a case study to demonstrate the effective application of pre-trained transformer models in solving domain-specific tasks like research paper summarization.
+It showcases how models like PEGASUS and DistilBERT can be fine-tuned or adapted to deliver high-quality, task-specific NLP solutions in real-world scenarios.

 ---

 ## ✔ Features